-We have more than 170 employees and are organized into the following four divisions: Administrative Services, Electrical Distribution, Mechanical Distribution, and Power Plant and Chilling Stations.
-With the exception of Administrative Services, each division is managed by a professional engineer.
+We have more than 170 employees and are organized into the following three divisions: Electrical Distribution, Mechanical Distribution, and Power Plant and Chilling Stations.
+Our Administrative Services such as billing, purchasing, etc. are overseen by the Business & Financial Services Department.
 For more information on our divisions, read about our services.

 We are a first-class organization efficiently and reliably providing the highest quality utility services to the university with a commitment toward stewardship of resources.